AlgoGraph/Queuing-theory/README.md

 # tomorrow TODOs (  3 / 3 hours max)
-## Logic
-- MMcK: go through the slides and write all the tests for it

 ## UI
 - handle the populating the initial results for every model